For Teachers

 1. First, have the student produce a short piece of writing on a given topic in their L1.
 The writing must be typed, so it can be pasted into Google Translate.
 In my case, I asked the student to write a self-introduction that had to include certain information such as a description of his family, culture, favorite food, favorite place, hobbies, and so on).
 The student wrote it in Spanish.

 2. Use Google Translate (or DeepL, or other) to translate the student’s writing into English.
-Check the translate for accuracy, grammar, and punctuation.
-Remember the student may not have full control of grammar or punctuation in their L1.
+Check the translation for accuracy, grammar, and punctuation.
+Remember the student may not have full control of grammar in their L1, which might result in a grammatically incorrect translation.

 3. After class, copy and paste each sentence of the English version into a sentence scramble maker to create the scrambles.
 Here is one that makes printable worksheets.
 Here is one that makes interactive drag-and-drop sentence scrambles.
 I prefer the printable one so I have a record of the student’s work.